Public humiliation: Shameful exposure

 Public humiliation exists in many forms.
-In general, a criminal sentenced to one of the many forms of this punishment could expect to be placed in a central, public, or open place so that his fellow citizens could easily witness the sentence and, occasionally, participate in it as a form of "mob justice".
+In general, a criminal sentenced to one of many forms of this punishment could expect themselves be placed (restrained) in a central, public, or open location so that their fellow citizens could easily witness the sentence and, in some cases, participate as a form of "mob justice".

 Just like painful forms of corporal punishment, it has parallels in educational and other rather private punishments (but with some audience), in school or domestic disciplinary context, and as a rite of passage.
 Physical forms include being forced to wear some sign such as "donkey ears" (simulated in paper, as a sign one is—or at least behaved—proverbially stupid), wearing a dunce cap, having to stand, kneel or bend over in a corner, or repeatedly write something on a blackboard ("I will not spread rumors", for example).
-Here different levels of physical discomfort can be added, such as having to hold heavy objects, go barefoot (see below) or kneeling on an uneven surface.
+Here different levels of physical discomfort can be added, such as having to hold heavy objects, or kneeling on an uneven surface.
 Like physical punishment and harsh hazing, these have become controversial in most modern societies, in many cases leading to legal restrictions and/or (sometimes voluntary) abolishment.

-Head shaving can be a humiliating punishment prescribed in law, but also something done as "mob justice" - a stark example of which was the thousands of European women who had their heads shaved in front of cheering crowds in the wake of World War II, as punishment for associating with occupying Nazis during the war.
+Head shaving can be a humiliating punishment prescribed in law, but also something done as "mob justice"—a stark example of which was the thousands of European women who had their heads shaved in front of cheering crowds in the wake of World War II, as punishment for associating with occupying Nazis during the war.
 Public shaving was applied to (true or alleged) collaborators after the Allied liberated occupied territories from the Nazi troops.

-Forcing people to go barefoot has been used as a relatively effortless and more subtle form of humiliation in most past and present civilized cultures, primarily using the visual contrast to the standard form of appearance while also creating some level of physical discomfort.
-The exposure of bare feet often served as an indicator for imprisonment and slavery throughout ancient as well as modern history.
-Even today prisoners officially have to go barefoot in many countries of the world and are also presented in court and showcased to the public unshod.
-As shoes are commonly worn by all social classes since antiquity in most civilized societies, showcasing a captive to the public in bare feet traditionally symbolizes the person's loss of social standing and personal autonomy.
-It usually also causes a considerable degree of humiliation, as this noticeable detail typically sets the prisoner apart from spectators visually and demonstrates the person's vulnerability and general powerlessness.

 Further means of public humiliation and degradation consist in forcing people to wear typifying clothes, which can be penitential garb or prison uniforms.

-Presenting arrestees or prisoners to the public in restraints (such as handcuffs, shackles or similar devices) also serves as a convenient method of public humiliation besides the primary security aspects.
-The effect is complemented by presenting the person in a prison uniform or similar clothing.
+Forcing arrestees or prisoners to wear restraints (such as handcuffs or shackles) may also increase public humiliation.
+In countries such as Japan, France, and South Korea, handcuffs on arrested persons are blurred in media broadcasts and hidden wherever possible to prevent feelings of "personal shame" in the accused and to make the public more likely to maintain a presumption of innocence before trial.

+Forcing people to go barefoot has been used as a more subtle form of humiliation in past and present cultures.
+The exposure of bare feet has served as an indicator for imprisonment and slavery throughout ancient and modern history.
+Even today prisoners officially have to go barefoot in many countries of the world and are also presented in court and in public unshod.